The Supervet: Safari Special at The Rhino Orphanage

 The project is part of a team doing a number of long-term scientific studies into rhino health and development.

-Alongside a ton of practical experience (see the ‘Do’ tab for details), you’ll learn first-hand about the behaviour, threats, conservation, protection and ecology of rhinos.
+Alongside a ton of practical experience, you’ll learn first-hand about the behaviour, threats, conservation, protection and ecology of rhinos.

 Supervet Noel Fitzpatrick, in his new episode Supervet: Safari Special, visits The Rhino Orphanage.
 You too can visit and volunteer with ACE!